What Are Wrinkles?

 Exposure to ultraviolet (UV) light from sunbathing, tanning booths, and outdoor sports increases the development of wrinkles.

-UV light breaks down thecollagen and elastin fibers in the skin.
+UV light breaks down the collagen and elastin in the skin.
 These fibers form the connective tissue that supports the skin.
-As this layer breaks down, the skin becomes weaker and less flexible.
+As this layer breaks down, the fiber's skin becomes weaker and less flexible.
 The skin starts to droop, and wrinkles appear.